viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 Zynq 7000 XADC is a 12-bit ADC.
 However, the XADC [status registers](https://docs.amd.com/r/en-US/ug480_7Series_XADC/Status-Registers) storing the conversion result are 16-bit, and the function [XSysMon_GetAdcData](https://github.com/Xilinx/embeddedsw/blob/5688620af40994a0012ef5db3c873e1de3f20e9f/XilinxProcessorIPLib/drivers/sysmon/src/xsysmon.c#L331) also returns a 16-bit value.
 In general, the 12 most significant bits of the register are the converted XADC sample.
 Do ignore the 4 least significant bits.

-It is possible to configure the XADC to do an averaging of consecutive 16, 64 or 256 samples (function [XSysMon_SetAvg](https://github.com/Xilinx/embeddedsw/blob/5688620af40994a0012ef5db3c873e1de3f20e9f/XilinxProcessorIPLib/drivers/sysmon/src/xsysmon.c#L488)).
+It is possible to configure the XADC to do an averaging of consecutive 16, 64 or 256 samples (see function [XSysMon_SetAvg](https://github.com/Xilinx/embeddedsw/blob/5688620af40994a0012ef5db3c873e1de3f20e9f/XilinxProcessorIPLib/drivers/sysmon/src/xsysmon.c#L488)).
 I.e., to do the oversampling.
 The 4 least significant bits are then used to represent the averaged value with enhanced precision, i.e., the whole 16 bits of a status register can be used.
 Obviously, letting the XADC do the averaging makes sense for slowly changing input signals where noise is expected to be removed by the averaging.

 ### Clocking, sampling rate, and bandwidth